GHROTIC/xu-mini-m-guide/README.md

 ## Customization/Themes:

-Many of the existing JELOS and ArkOS themes for the 640 x 480 resolution will work across all of the Emulation Station based Firmware but YMMV.
+Many of the existing JELOS and ArkOS themes for the 640 x 480 resolution will work across Stock, PlumOS and ROCKNIX but YMMV.
 The JELOS/ArkOS Theme Repository can be found here: https://github.com/Jetup13/Emulationstation-OGA-Theme-Gallery

 <br>